constellation-daq/Constellation/docs/protocols/cmdp.md

 ### Log Message Topic

-A message SHALL start with topic prefix `LOG`, hereafter referred to as ‘log messages’, if it distributes informational text from the program flow of the sending CMDP host.
+The message topic frame SHALL start with topic prefix `LOG`, hereafter referred to as ‘log messages’, if it distributes informational text from the program flow of the sending CMDP host.
 The `LOG` topic prefix MUST be followed by a trailing slash `/`, which SHALL be followed by a log level.
 The log level SHOULD be any of `ERROR`, `STATUS`, `WARNING`, `INFO`, `DEBUG` or `TRACE`.